 OR - expands your results.
 You will retrieve results that contain ANY of your terms

-NOT - excludes terms from your results.
-You will not retrieve any results that contain the word/s you have excluded
+NOT - excludes terms from your results

 (brackets OR parentheses) - brackets groups terms together, particularly useful for grouping synonyms in an OR search